Nischa1Mv/NotionXleetCode/README.md

     ```
     https://www.notion.so/abc123def4567890abc123def4567890?v=def456abc1237890def456abc1237890
     ```
-    ↑ Database ID ↑ (everything before `?v=`)
+    ↑ Database ID is everything before `?v=`
 - Add this ID as `NOTION_DATABASE_ID` in your `.env` file

 ### 4. Deploy the Backend
-- Deploy the backend service to a platform like Render (you can use other hosting services like Heroku, Vercel, etc.)
+- Deploy the backend service to a platform like Render, Heroku, Vercel, or similar

+### 5. Configure the Extension
+- Copy `config.example.js` to `config.js` in the extension directory
-- Add the backend URL in the `config.js` file inside the extension
+- Update the backend URL in your config file:
----
+    ```javascript
+    // config.js
+    export const BACKEND_URL = 'https://your-deployed-backend-url.com';
+    ```

 *Making learning visible, one problem at a time.*